-The Challenger Center also offers after-school programs including a Lego Academy for children in grades 1-8, birthday parties with simulated space missions, and summer camp.
+The Challenger Center also offers after-school programs including a Lego Academy for children in grades 1-8, birthday parties with simulated space missions, and a summer camp.
 See website for details.

 Address: 225 Route 59, Airmont

-Price: $10 per program; $5 seniors and children 8 and younger (when accompanied by a paying adult)
+Price: $10 per program; $5 seniors and children ages 8 and younger (when accompanied by a paying adult)